 In three months, we rebuilt the complex tool to help users find the information they need easily.
-It now delivers over 2,000,000 page views a month, and meets all government digital standards.
+We continue to support it, and it now delivers over 2,300,000 page views a month, meeting the government digital standards.

 - Open Source Development

 - Legacy Adaptation

 - Technical Architecture

 HMRC manage the Trade Tariff tool - an online service used extensively by companies who import or export goods.
 It supplies vital information such as import duty, VAT rates, restrictions, and licenses required for international trade.

 HMRC needed to rebuild this tool and bring it inline with new government digital standards.
 Due to our expertise in Ruby on Rails and following a code audit, The Government Digital Service selected Bit Zesty for this project and we collaborated closely with them throughout.